International students

 Choosing the right level

-If you have previous knowledge of Swedish when you start your studies at KTH, and wish to apply for a higher level than A1, you must take our placement test before applying.
-You can find the test here: www.kth.se/en/larande/sprak/kurser/placeringstest
+Students with previous knowledge in Swedish wishing to apply for a higher level than A1 must take our placement test before applying.
+Link to the placement test: www.kth.se/en/larande/sprak/kurser/placeringstest

 Non-credit-bearing courses in Swedish